JasmineGong1107/mis3640_team/proposal.md

 3. Begin designing fractional ownership optionality.
 4. Begin designing individual asset / portfolio monitoring optionality.
 5. Begin designing user-specified loss-tolerance optionality.
+6. Begin designing user-specified investment currency.
 ### Week 6:
 1. MVP should be complete by Week 6.
-2. Evaluate feasibility of the accurate integration of items 2-5 in Week 5.
+2. Evaluate feasibility of the accurate integration of items 2-6 in Week 5.
-3. Write code for items 2-5 in Week 5.
+3. Write code for items 2-6 in Week 5.
 4. Review project criteria and development progress.
 ### Week 7:
 1. Update the project website.
 2. Update the Notification javascript code to include any developments past MVP.
-3. Write code for items 2-5 in Week 5.
+3. Write code for items 2-6 in Week 5.
 ### Week 8:
 1. Prepare for Final Demo.
 2. Patch any remaining issues.

 ## Collaboration Plan

+## Risks
+1. Availability of reliable data.
+Reliable and timely data are crucial, as market prices for cryptocurrencies are prone to violent fluctuations.
+2. Portfolio value is tied to some other form of currency, whether that be the USD or another cryptocurrency.
+The team must find the optimal way to illustrate a user's current portfolio value.

+## Additional Course Content